-- 46. The general policy of each financial services business towards the identification and assessment of risk in its customer base should be documented and approved at Board level. - 47.
+- 47. The general policy of each financial services business towards the identification and assessment of risk in its customer base should be documented and approved at Board level. - 48.
 For a financial services business to consider the extent of its potential exposure to the risk of money laundering and terrorist financing it must assess the risk of any proposed business relationship or occasional transaction.
-Based on this assessment, the financial services business must decide whether or not to accept each business relationship and whether or not to accept any instructions to carry out any occasional transactions. - 48.
-In addition, the assessment will allow a financial services business to determine, on a risk basis, the extent of identification information (and other CDD information) that must be obtained, how that information will be verified, and the extent to which the resulting business relationship will be monitored. - 49.
+Based on this assessment, the financial services business must decide whether or not to accept each business relationship and whether or not to accept any instructions to carry out any occasional transactions. - 49.
+In addition, the assessment will allow a financial services business to determine, on a risk basis, the extent of identification information (and other CDD information) that must be obtained, how that information will be verified, and the extent to which the resulting business relationship will be monitored. - 50.
 When assessing the risk of a proposed business relationship or occasional transaction a financial services business must take into consideration information on three areas:

-- the identity of the customer, beneficial owners and underlying principals; - the purpose and intended nature of the business relationship; and - the type, volume and value of activity that can be expected within the business relationship - 50.
-A financial services business must have documented procedures which will allow it to demonstrate how the assessment of each business relationship has been reached, and which take into account the nature and complexity of its operation. - 51.
+- the identity of the customer, beneficial owners and underlying principals; - the purpose and intended nature of the business relationship; and - the type, volume and value of activity that can be expected within the business relationship - 51.
+A financial services business must have documented procedures which will allow it to demonstrate how the assessment of each business relationship has been reached, and which take into account the nature and complexity of its operation. - 52.
 Such procedures may provide for standardised profiles to be used where the financial services business has satisfied itself, on reasonable grounds, that such an approach effectively assesses the risk for each particular business relationship or occasional transaction.
 However, a financial services business with a diverse customer base or where a wide range of products and services are available must develop a more structured and rigorous system to show that judgement has been exercised on an individual basis rather than on a generic or categorised basis.

-3.5.1 Business from Sensitive Sources Notices
+3.5.1 Business from Sensitive Sources Notices, etc.

-- 52. From time to time the Commission issues Business from Sensitive Sources Notices, Advisory Notices and Warnings which highlight potential risks arising from particular sources of business.
+- 53. From time to time the Commission issues Business from Sensitive Sources Notices, Advisory Notices and Warnings which highlight potential risks arising from particular sources of business.
 A financial services business must ensure that it visits the Commission's website and apprises itself of the available information on a regular basis.
-Additionally, this information must be taken into consideration when creating a relationship risk profile. - 53.
+Additionally, this information, which is updated as necessary, together with sanctions legislation applicable in the Bailiwick, must be taken into consideration when seeking to create a relationship risk profile. - 54.
 Care must be taken when dealing with customers, beneficial owners and underlying principals from countries or territories which are associated with the production, processing and trafficking of illegal drugs.
-Financial services businesses must also exercise a higher degree of awareness of the potential problems associated with taking on politically sensitive and other customers from countries or territories where bribery and corruption are widely considered to be prevalent. - 54.
+Financial services businesses must also exercise a higher degree of awareness of the potential problems associated with taking on politically sensitive and other customers from countries or territories where bribery and corruption are widely considered to be prevalent. - 55.
 Countries or territories that do not or insufficiently apply the FATF Recommendations and other high risk countries or territories are dealt with in section 5.5 of the Handbook.